cakeio-unreal/cakeio-unreal.github.io/docs/core-api/special-types/results.md

     // ...
 }
 ```
-Just like the traversal result, these are purely convenience functions; since, the outcome value is public there is nothing stopping a user from just branching on the outcome value itself.
-Use whichever style you prefer.
+These are merely convenience functions that can enhance legibility in some situations.
+Since the outcome value is public we could have branched on the outcome value itself.
+Use whatever style you prefer.

 ## Advanced Results

 ### FCakeResultDirWork
-FCakeResultDirWork is used extensively in [CakeMixLibrary](../../advanced/cake-mix-library.md) functions.
+FCakeResultDirWork is used extensively in [CakeMixLibrary](/advanced/cake-mix-library) functions.
 It wraps an [ECakeOutcomeDirWork](outcomes.md#ecakeoutcomedirwork) value and provides a minimal set of convenience functions.
 For an overview of Directory Work operations, see [this section](../../advanced/cake-mix-library.md#directory-work-error-handling).

 ```c++
 struct FCakeResultDirWork